ankitaraj24/Final-Submission-CS1530/README.md

 # Final-Submission-CS1530
 Coding Challenge Game

 Welcome to the Coding Quiz Game!
-This simple game allows users of all skill levels to practice and improve their coding skills in a variety of programming languages!2
+This simple game allows users of all skill levels to practice and improve their coding skills in a variety of programming languages!

 Table of Contents: